Unit Introduction and What You Will Learn

 The following are the instructions for this assignment:

 - Students will record a 15 to 20-minute role-play with a classmate.
-To complete this, students should use a tripod or stable surface that allows them to record the role-play with a cell phone or other recording device.
+To complete this, students should use a tripod or stable surface to record the role-play with a cell phone or other recording device.

 - The intention is to demonstrate your ability to use attentive listening, open-ended questions, empathetic responding, and other skills.
 The focus is not on solving the person’s problem or difficulties.

-- Each of the three parts can be done with the camera rolling.
+- Students can do each of the three parts with the camera rolling.
 During the debrief with your partner, discuss (a) the things that you said/did that helped the other person feel comfortable and open up, (b) the things that you could have improved, and (c) any suggestions or feedback from your partner.

 - After completing the first interview, switch roles and do another 15 to 20-minute role play following the same format.